UCanCallMeJae/Capstone_TeamAmbitious/README.md

 -------------------------

 - CSS and other styling files should be kept within /static/styles/
-  --- Where / is the directory from which the main Flask application is run -render_template() checks for HTML files in /templates/
+  - Where / is the directory from which the main Flask application is run
+- render_template() checks for HTML files in /templates/
-  --- Where / is the directory from which the main Flask application is run
+  - Where / is the directory from which the main Flask application is run

 - Ensure that the master Arduino is plugged into the correct port (/dev/ACM* for Arduino devices) corresponding to the port defined in S2D.py

 - If Flask complains about another instance already running:
-  --- Enter: ps -fA | grep -e "flask"
+  - Enter: ps -fA | grep -e "flask"
-    ---This will show you any instances running
+    -This will show you any instances running
-      ---Go ahead and kill the process using: sudo kill [process#]
+      -Go ahead and kill the process using: sudo kill [process#]

 - If master transmitter reports Tx Failed:
-  ---Check the antennas (are they bent, soldering is okay?)
+ - Check the antennas (are they bent, soldering is okay?)

 -------------------------------------------------------------------------
 Pin Mappings|